-- 6. We'll acknowledge receipt of the complaint within seven calendar days.
+- 6. We'll acknowledge receipt of the complaint within seven working days.
 Staff within the Governance Team handling complaints will decide whether the complaint falls within this complaints procedure (see section above, 'What kinds of complaint does this procedure deal with?').
 If it doesn't, we will write to explain why, and where appropriate will suggest other organisations that might be able to deal with it. - If a complaint can be considered by the procedure set out here, the Governance Team will check that there is sufficient information for us to properly consider it.
 They may contact the complainant to clarify any issues and/or request further information and may ask a complainant to provide more evidence and resubmit their complaint.
-The additional evidence in such a case must be substantial and material to merit review. - We will commission an internal review of a complaint and appoint a member of staff in the complaints handling team to lead the review.
+The additional evidence in such a case must be substantial and material to merit review. - Where a complaint falls within our complaints procedure a member of staff within the OfS Governance team handling complaints who was not involved in the events leading to the complaint will be asked to review the case.
 The reviewer may discuss a complaint with anyone connected with it to establish any relevant facts. - We will avoid taking a rigid, process-driven, 'one-size-fits-all' approach to complaint handling and ensure the response to an individual complaint is proportionate to the circumstances.
 This means taking into account the seriousness of the issues raised and the effect on the complainant.
 Normally our response to the complainant is the means of setting out any findings and conclusions.
 Only where it is proportionate to do so will we produce a formal review report of the evidence. - Separate arrangements are in place for complaints against the chief executive, board or committee members or the chair of the OfS: complaints concerning the conduct of the chief executive or any board or committee members will be logged and passed to the chair of the OfS for action.
-Complaints about the chair of the OfS will be referred to the Department of Education who will determine how to proceed. - The Governance Team will write to the complainant within 30 calendar days with the outcome of the review, setting out the OfS's response and the reasons for it.
+Complaints about the chair of the OfS will be referred to the Department of Education who will determine how to proceed. - The Governance Team will write to the complainant within 30 working days with the outcome of the review, setting out the OfS's response and the reasons for it.
 If a complaint is complex, or requires extensive investigation, we may not be able to meet the 30-day deadline.
 If we can't, we'll write to the complainant to explain why, and tell them when they can expect a response.